gmorphis/pdsnd_github/README.md

 # Bikeshare

 Bikeshare is a python program for exploring and analyzing bikeshare data from either Chicago, New York or Washington cities.
+This was originally created as project 2 for _Programming for Data Science with Python_

 ## Installation